SHAKAR-AFZAL/titanic-data-analysis-excel/README.md

 ---

 ## Overview
 This project focuses on analyzing the Titanic dataset to understands the passenger demographics and survival behavior.
-An interactive Excel dashboard was developed to transform raw passenger data into meaningful visual insights for analytical and business-style understanding.
+An interactive Excel dashboard was developed to transform the raw passenger data into meaningful visual insights for analytical and business-style understanding.

 The dashboard highlights that how the factors such as gender, age, and passenger class influenced survival outcomes.